 Trucks can be low-profile, mid-profile, or high-profile.
 Profile basically expresses how high above the ground the trucks are.
 Most trucks are high-profile, and many companies offer only high-profile skateboard trucks.
 Luckily, some companies provide all three profiles.
 If a pair of trucks comes without a clear description as to profile, assume it’s a high-profile option.

-So, what’s considered ideal skateboard profile for a beginner?
-I’d say go with mid-profile trucks and later go high or low profile as your skating needs evolve.
+So, what’s considered the ideal skateboard profile for a beginner?
+I’d say go with mid-profile trucks and later go high or low-profile as your skating needs evolve.
 Technical skaters like their trucks relatively nearer to the ground.
 Why?
-Because they’re need all the stability a low-profile truck design offers when landing complex tricks.
+Because they need all the stability a low-profile truck design offers when landing complex tricks.

 The best skateboard wheels for low trucks are small wheels measuring between 50 mm to 53 mm in diameter.
 This is the best setup for flip tricks and other kinds of tricks.
 Mid-level trucks work best with mid-sized wheels, between 53 mm and 56 mm.
 These trucks are the best bet for all kinds of street or park skating.